-From time to time, certain of our foreign subsidiaries make sales of acetate, sweeteners and polymer products to countries that are or have previously been subject to sanctions and embargoes imposed by the U.S. government and the United Nations, including Iran, Sudan and Syria.
-These countries are or previously have been identified by the U.S. State Department as terrorist-sponsoring states, or sales to such countries have been regulated in connection with other foreign policy concerns.
+From time to time, certain of our foreign subsidiaries make sales of acetate, sweeteners and polymer products to countries that are or have previously been subject to sanctions and embargoes imposed by the U.S. government and the United Nations.
+These countries include Iran, Sudan and Syria, three countries currently identified by the U.S. State Department as terrorist-sponsoring states and other countries that previously have been identified by the U.S. State Department as terrorist-sponsoring states, or countries sales to which have been regulated in connection with other foreign policy concerns.
 Some of these sales by our foreign subsidiaries may be in violation of regulations of the United States Treasury Department's Office of Foreign Assets Control, or OFAC or the United States Department of Commerce's Bureau of Industry and Security.
-In addition, we have recently discovered that one of our recently acquired foreign subsidiaries made approximately \$40,000 of sales of emulsions to Cuba in 2005 which were apparently in violation of OFAC regulations.
+In addition, we have recently discovered that two of our foreign subsidiaries made approximately \$180,000 of sales of emulsions to Cuba which were apparently in violation of OFAC regulations.
+Cuba is also currently identified by the U.S. State Department as a terrorist-sponsoring state.
 We have informed the U.S. Treasury Department and the U.S. Department of Commerce of both of these matters and are currently engaged in preliminary discussions with the Departments.
 Our inquiry into these transactions is continuing and the Departments' review of this matter is in a very preliminary stage.
 To the extent we violated any regulations with respect to the above or other transactions, we may be subject to fines or other sanctions, including possible criminal penalties, which may result in adverse business consequences.
 We do not expect these matters to have a material adverse effect on our financial position, results of operations and cash flows.